kimberlycoston/530finalproject/README.md

 Improve nursing workflow and patient safety

-Build evidence for explainable AI at the bedside# 530finalproject
+Build evidence for explainable AI at the bedside